FREE REPORT

 Gym Membership

-Medical AppointmentUS$50For a checkup or clinic visit; basic checkup in a public hospital will range from US$6 to US$10.
+Medical AppointmentUS$50For a checkup with a specialized doctor or a private clinic visit; basic checkup in a public hospital will range from US$10 to US$25.

 Penny-Pincher’s Budget (Bare Minimum Costs, For A Couple)